balbasty/super-resolution/README.md

 ### SPM Batch

-If the super-resolution is copied into te `toolbox/` folder of SPM, it can be used within the SPM batch system, which can be accessed by clicking the **Batch** Button in the main window.
+If the super-resolution is copied into the `toolbox/` folder of SPM, it can be used within the SPM batch system, which can be accessed by clicking the **Batch** Button in the main window.
 The super-resolution tool can then be loaded from  `SPM > Tools > Denoising / Super-Resolution`.